Major shareholder says Fox's offer for Sky too low, will vote against it

-LONDON (Reuters) - A major shareholder in British pay-TV Sky (SKYB.L) told Reuters on Sunday that it would vote against a takeover bid from Rupert Murdoch's Twenty-First Century Fox (FOXA.O) as the offer was too low.
+LONDON, Dec 11 (Reuters) - A major shareholder in British pay-TV Sky told Reuters on Sunday that it would vote against a takeover bid from Rupert Murdoch's Twenty-First Century Fox as the offer was too low.

 On Friday, Rupert Murdoch's Fox made an offer of 10.75 pounds ($13.52) a share in cash, backed by Sky's independent directors, in its second attempt to buy the 61-percent of the firm which it does not own.